yonkahlon/Zenject/README.md

 The reason that all the bindings you add to a global installer are available for any classes within each individual scene, is because the Container in each scene uses the ProjectContext Container as it's "parent".
 For more information on nested containers see <a href="#sub-containers-and-facades">here</a>.

 ProjectContext is a very convenient place to put objects that you want to persist across scenes.
 However, the fact that it's completely global to every scene can lead to some unintended behaviour.
 For example, this means that even if you write a simple test scene that uses Zenject, it will load the ProjectContext, which may not be what you want.
-To address these problems it is sometimes better to use Scene Parenting instead, since that approach allows you to be selective in terms of which scenes inherit the same common bindings.
+To address these problems it is often better to use Scene Parenting instead, since that approach allows you to be selective in terms of which scenes inherit the same common bindings.
 See <a href="#scene-parenting">here</a> for more details on that approach.

 ## <a id="identifiers"></a>Identifiers